 Hereafter, larger cities refers to cities with populations of 50,000 or more, and smaller cities refers to cities with populations between 2,500 and 49,999.
 Study population refers to the entire group of jurisdictions that the current sample represents; that is, all jurisdictions served by county law enforcement agencies and all jurisdictions with populations of 2,500 or more served by city (e.g., municipal) police departments.

-Sixty-three percent of the agencies in the 2002–present NYGS sample were also surveyed from 1996 to 2001, permitting an ongoing longitudinal assessment of gang problems in a large number of jurisdictions.
+Sixty-three percent of the agencies in the 2002–2012 NYGS sample were also surveyed from 1996 to 2001, permitting a longitudinal assessment of gang problems in a large number of jurisdictions.

 Standard questions asked each year include the following in these charts: the presence or absence of gang activity, the number of gangs and gang members, the number of homicides involving gangs, and the assessment of the gang problem from the previous year.